Taiki Ono

-Taiki Ono (小野 泰己, Ono, Taiki) is a Japanese professional baseball pitcher who currently plays for the Hanshin Tigers of Nippon Professional Baseball.
+Taiki Ono (小野 泰己, Ono, Taiki) is a Japanese professional baseball pitcher who currently plays for the Orix Buffaloes of Nippon Professional Baseball.

 Early baseball career

 Taiki started playing softball in 1st grade, and went to play for the Koujaku Junior High softball team.
 Upon entering Orio Aishin High, he became the baseball team's ace pitcher in his 2nd year, but his team never made it to Koshien.
 With a desire to play in the professional leagues upon graduating high school, he submitted his application for the autumn professional baseball draft.
 But when none of the 12 teams drafted him, he decided to enter Fuji University in Iwate.

 He was a regular starter for his team as they participated in the Northern Tohoku University Baseball League.
 In his 3rd year, he won all of his starts, and grabbed the league's title for best pitcher with an untarnished ERA of 0.00.
 The following year, he finished with a 0.45 ERA, won the league MVP and best nine award, and helped his team win the championships.
 He left the league with a 12–1 win–loss record.